RoSSBi3D: a 3D and bi-fluid code for protoplanetary discs: Numerical resolution and code structure

-where \textit{Riemann} is the solver.
-In Fig. \ref{fig:flux cells} is illustrated schematically how cells and frontiers are defined in FVM and how fluxes at cells boundaries affect Euler variables.
+where \textit{Riemann} stands for the solver.
 We highlight that the choice of the exact Riemann solver is justified by the absence of viscosity in the simulation box.
-Indeed, this solver was specially designed for the treatment of shock waves (discontinuities).
+Indeed, this solver was specially designed for the treatment of Euler's equations.